Dairon Blanco Preview, Player Props: Royals vs. Tigers

 - The pitching staff for the Tigers has a collective 8.6 K/9, which ranks 19th in MLB.

-- The Tigers have the 18th-ranked team ERA among all league pitching staffs (4.34).
+- The Tigers' 4.34 team ERA ranks 18th among all MLB pitching staffs.

-- In his last time out on Friday against the Oakland Athletics, the lefty went seven scoreless innings while surrendering two hits.
+- In his most recent time out on Friday, the left-hander went seven scoreless innings against the Oakland Athletics while surrendering two hits.

-- The 26-year-old has put up a 2.95 ERA and 11.1 strikeouts per nine innings across 14 games this season, while giving up a batting average of .201 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.